ylinbel/equipment_ui/README.md

 # Equipment

 #### Description
-This is the backend of a lab management system for the Dynamics Lab
+This is the frontend of a lab management system for the Dynamics Lab

 #### Software Architecture
 This project uses the springboot framework which provides a comprehensive programming and configuration model for modern Java-based enterprise applications - on any kind of deployment platform.
 It uses Maven as the software project management tool.
 It is a domain driven design project.
 Currently is has a website version and an Android App version.